joeybernard/ACENET_Summer_School_General/_episodes/07-input_output.md

 Most input and output on a cluster goes through the SAN.
 There are many architectural choices made in constructing  SAN.
 - What technology?
 [Lustre](http://lustre.org/about/) popular these days.
 ACENET & Compute Canada use it.
 [GPFS](https://www.ibm.com/support/knowledgecenter/en/STXKQY_4.2.0/com.ibm.spectrum.scale.v4r2.ins.doc/bl1ins_intro.htm) is another.
 - How many servers, and how many disks in each?
 What disks?
 - How many MDS?
 MDS = MetaData Server.
-Things like ‘ls’ only require metadata.
+Things like `ls` only require metadata.
 Exactly what is handled by the MDS (or even if there is one) may depend on the technology chosen (e.g. Lustre).
 - What switches and how many of them?
 - Are things wired together with fibre or with ethernet?
 What’s the wiring topology?
 - Where is there redundancy or failovers, and how much?